Yunagiri/GPS-Tracker/README.md

 The format is as follow: DATE, TIME, LATITUDE, LONGTITUDE, NB OF SATELLITES, [ID ELEVATION/AZIMUTH].

 Serial Baud: 4800, GPS Baud: 9600, Frames Received: .RMC .GGA .GSV , Last sentence received is .RMC, RX_PIN is 3 and TX_PIN is 2.
 The serial monitor used is the default SoftwareSerial on the Arduino IDE for ease of use and to reduce dependency.

+Possible additionnal functionality: Write a python script to send data straight over to the PC, into a .csv file without the ugly c/c data from the Serial Monitor screen.